majewsky/shove/README.md

 # shove

-This is a CLI utility (and Go library) that reacts to GitHub webhooks in various ways.
+This is a CLI utility (and Go library) that reacts to GitHub/Gitea webhooks in various ways.
 The name reminds you to keep this ready for when `git push` comes to _shove_. :)

 ## Usage as an application